PREVIEW-JPMorgan investors to scrutinize First Republic takeover

 By Nupur Anand

-NEW YORK, May 19 (Reuters) - As JPMorgan Chase & Co JPM.N CEO Jamie Dimon prepares to take the stage for the bank's investor day on Monday, he can expect plenty of questions about the bank's purchase of failed First Republic Bank, as well as about succession, following James Gorman's plan to step down as Morgan Stanley CEO.
+NEW YORK, May 19 (Reuters) - As JPMorgan Chase & Co JPM.N CEO Jamie Dimon prepares to take the stage for the bank's investor day on Monday, he can expect plenty of questions about its purchase of failed First Republic Bank.

 FIRST REPUBLIC

-JPMorgan has agreed to undertake $173 billion of the failed bank's loans, $30 billion of securities and $92 billion of deposits after First Republic was shuttered down by authorities.
+JPMorgan has agreed to undertake $173 billion of the failed bank's loans, $30 billion of securities and $92 billion of deposits after First Republic was shuttered by authorities earlier this month.

-Dimon had said that he expects blowback from the FRC deal earlier this month in an interview on Bloomberg TV.
+Dimon has said he expects blowback from the transaction, according to an interview on Bloomberg TV.

-An acquisition of this scale will raise question on integration, execution risks, employee retention among others, analysts believe.
+An acquisition of this scale will raise question on integration, execution risks, employee retention among others, analysts said.

-"JPM views FRC as more complementary to its mass affluent approach than its ultra high net worth offering," Jason Goldberg, Brian Morton and Matthew Kesselhaut analysts at Barclays said in a note adding that they expect FRC to be additive to JPM's consumer and community banking business.
+"JPM views FRC as more complementary to its mass affluent approach than its ultra high net worth offering," Jason Goldberg, Brian Morton and Matthew Kesselhaut analysts at Barclays said in a note.
+They expect First Republic to be additive to JPMorgan's consumer and community banking business.

-JPMorgan has made 19 acquisitions since 2020 but the last major purchase of this scale by the lender was in 2008 of Bear Stearns.
+JPMorgan has made 19 acquisitions since 2020 but the last major purchases of this scale were in 2008 during the financial crisis-era takeovers of Bear Stearns and Washington Mutual.

 SUCCESSION

-JPM's this year's proxy statement has identified COO Daniel Pinto “as a key executive who is immediately ready to step into the role of sole CEO, should the need arise in the near-term.”
+Dimon, 67, has been at the helm for more than 17 years.
+That is longer than Gorman, who at 64 years has been the CEO for 13 years.

-Pinto who has been with the bank for nearly four decades is currently the president and chief operating officer of the bank.
+The company's proxy statement identified its President and Chief Operating officer Daniel Pinto “as a key executive who is immediately ready to step into the role of sole CEO, should the need arise in the near-term.”

 ECONOMY